caochao39/tarerobotics/docs/source/other_useful_information/simulation_system_setup.rst

 .. image:: ../images/image27.jpg
     :width: 80%

 When navigating with the route planner, the base autonomy system operates in *waypoint mode*.
 Users can click in the black box on the control panel to switch to *smart joystick mode*, or press the buttons on a joystick controller to switch to *smart joystick mode* or *manual mode*.
 To resume route planner navigation, click the 'Resume Navigation to Goal' button in RVIZ or use the 'Goalpoint' button to set a new goalpoint.
+Or, users can hold the 'waypoint-mode' button on the joystick controller and use the right joystick to set the speed.

-Exploration Planner
+System with Exploration Planner
 -------------------

 The exploration planner conducts planning in the global environment and guides the vehicle to cover the environment.
 To launch the system with exploration planner, use the command line below.